sjseth/AI-Case-Sorter-CS7.1/CommunityContributions/Classifier/ausrobbo/LED Control/README.md

 ## Install Process

 This change uses the hardware PWM control from the Arduino UNO.
-There are only a few PINs that support PWM and we need to move the Feed Sensor (brass proximity sensor) from PIN 9 (x+) to PIN 13 (Spin DIR) on the CNC Shield.
+There are only a few PINs that support PWM and we need to move the Feed Sensor (brass proximity sensor) from PIN 9 (X+) to PIN 13 (Spin DIR) on the CNC Shield.

 DO NOT upload the firmware until you have made the hardware change!